dulvui/simondalvai.org/src/content/blog/godot-flathub-publish/index.md

 3) Open pull request

 ## Manifest file
-The main file of a Flatpak app is the manifest file, containing all **informations needed to build the app**.
+The main file of a Flatpak app is the manifest file, containing all **information needed to build the app**.

 ```yml
 app-id: org.simondalvai.ball2box